|** December Solstice, 2017.

 CLLS' scientific background was presented

 On occasion of the 48th International Detergency Conference (IDC), held at Düsseldorf, Germany, Rodrigo Olmedo conducted an oral presentation about the vision science advancements embedded on CLLS algorithms, those capable to deal with variability of consumer whiteness perception at real visual scenarios.
-The full paper is published on the Proceedings of the Conference.
+The full paper "Whiteness perception in wholly empirical terms" is published on the Proceedings of the Conference.

 Also CONSUMERTEC took that opportunity to show samples of dingy test monitor and explains to hundreds of high-level technical participants from around the world, their benefits to experiment in consumer relevant terms in the field of cleanliness, whiteness, colour-care and olfactive-cleanliness.